 I value reflection as a way to process experiences and take feedback into consideration in order to improve my teaching.
+Click here to download my teaching portfolio.
 Click here to download my reflections on these teaching experiences.

-- Immigration, Identity, and the Internet (Assistant in Instruction): Instructor for half of the classes.
+- Immigration, Identity, and the Internet (Co-Instructor): Download syllabus.
+Team taught the course with the primary instructor.
 Re-designed the syllabus and re-structed assessments.
 Focused the course on improving writing skills and community engagement opportunities.

 - Political Protest and Violence (Assistant in Instruction): Instructor for one-third of the classes.
 Developed formative and summative assessments, created interactive and experiential learning activities for classes when I was not teaching.

-- Theories of Social Justice (Assistant in Instruction): Implemented comprehensive advising system to improve student assessment peformance.
+- Theories of Social Justice (Assistant in Instruction): Implemented comprehensive advising system to improve student assessment performance.
 Mentored individual students on research papers.

-- Teaching Citation (expected 2021): Documented and reflected on three substantial teaching experiences.
+- Teaching Citation (2019): Documented and reflected on three substantial teaching experiences.

 - Graduate, Course Design Institute: Intensive program with instruction on course design best-practices.